-The address 192.168.1.254 was preconfigurated by your router manufacturer, allowing you to check your network settings through this gateway.
+The IP address 192.168.1.254 was preconfigurated by your router manufacturer.
+Through this IP you can customize your network settings and troubleshoot network problems.

-Through 192.168.1.254 usually works as a gateway; it means that your router handles all incoming traffic from your network-connected devices, such as cell phones, computers, printers, and every connected device via WiFi or ethernet, is sent to internet as a request for some resource or web page.
+192.168.1.254 usually works as a gateway; it means that your router handles all incoming traffic from your network-connected devices, such as cell phones, computers, printers, and every connected device via WiFi or ethernet, to sent it to internet as a request for some resource or web page.

 General Information – 192.168.1.254

 In this section we show you the router admin general information on the IP address 192.168.1.254.

 Type of IP Address: This IP belongs to the range of private addresses.

 Protocol: It belongs to the http protocol, also available by this search in your web browser: http://192.168.1.254

 Well-known brands: Some of the well-known brands of routers that use the IP address 192.168.1.254 as a gateway are: Linksys, 2Wire, Alcatel, Motorola, 3Com, Thomson, SparkLAN, Aztech.

 To verify if your modem have this IP address, simply enter in your web browser the query http://192.168.1.254 and wait for an answer.

 If it shows a login page, this is the IP address of your default gateway, otherwise your access could be in another IP address instead of 192.168.1.254, below is shown how to know what is your IP address.